 Base Station

+The Base Station will be developed in a POSIX-compliant environment using Python and possibly other languages, as appropriate.

 Resolution Server

 The Resolution Server is being developed on a Mac using a plain text editor, but any computer with a Linux or UNIX operating system would work as well.
 It requires Python 2.7.